 3. Criminal Records

 If an employer knows—or should have known—about an employee’s relevant criminal background, they may face negligent hiring claims if the employee is accused of further wrongdoing.
-What shows up on a background check for employment may help safeguard business owners by revealing histories of criminal convictions.
+The information that shows up on a criminal background check may help safeguard business owners by revealing histories of criminal convictions.

 - Current pending charges